952-841-2345

 Autonomic neuropathy

-This is the second most common form of diabetic neuropathy and usually affect the digestive system, blood vessels, urinary system, and sex organs.
+This form of diabetic neuropathy usually affects the digestive system, blood vessels, urinary system, and sex organs.
 Symptoms may include:

 • Diarrhea